QualyaIO/obtuse.DPF/README.md

 Using git submodule to get source from obtuse (itself using git LFS), and also from DPF.
 Don't forget to clone recursive or init submodule afterwards -- e.g. `git submodule update --init --recursive`.

+Freecad is used to model 3D assets.
+To make its (zipped) files git-friendly, configure the software to use "0" compression level and tune git: `git config diff.strings.textconv strings`.

 # Changelog

+## current

+- adding GUI

 ## v0.1.1 (2025-03-17)